Optimality and Approximate Optimality of Source-Channel Separation in Networks: Approximate Optimality of Separation for Joint Source-Channel Multiple Multicast with Distortions

 Similarly, we have for $i\geq k$

 and thus we conclude the $i$-th receiver can decode the messages $1,2,\ldots,i$.
 The $K$-th receiver does not pose any additional difficulty.
-Thus indeed the rates specified in (\ref{eqn:R1})-(\ref{eqn:RK}) can be supported on this super-broadcast channel, and the proof is complete. \end{proof}
+Thus indeed the rates specified in (\ref{eqn:R1})-(\ref{eqn:RK}) can be supported on $P_{bc}$, and the proof is complete. \end{IEEEproof}